As a scaffolder or roofer, it is crucial to understand which weather conditions are too…

 Can a Neighbour Refuse Access for Scaffolding?

 If your scaffolding needs to touch or go onto your neighbour’s property, you must ask for permission.
-If they refuse but the work is essential (like fixing blocked drains), you have legal options.
-You can apply for an Access Order from the court or pursue a Party Wall Agreement.
+If they refuse but the work is essential (like fixing blocked drains), your legal options are:

 What is a Scaffolding Access Order?